Integra Sources logo

 OpenCV Applications

 OpenCV is a multifunctional and multipurpose solution found in a wide spectrum of applications.
 For example, it helps robots and self-driving cars navigate and avoid obstacles using object detection and tracking features.
-Implementing OpenCV in industrial solutions automates security systems and quality control procedures.
+Computer vision is widely applicable in industrial application development for visual inspection, product grading, and quality control.
+Logistics applications can also use computer vision algorithms for efficient forecasting and planning, predictive maintenance improvement, and route optimization.
 Let’s consider some more OpenCV applications in various industries.

 Healthcare

-OpenCV detection and classification algorithms can identify a disease or potential health threat by analyzing patients’ organs and tissue pictures.
-We used the OpenCV library to build an iOS app for identifying melanoma skin cancer.
-The SkinView project algorithms detect the edges of a mole, calculate its color, shape, and other parameters, and decide whether or not the mole is malignant.
-After that, the app sends the results to a doctor.
-In this project, we reduced data processing time to less than 0.1 seconds and increased diagnostic accuracy to 80%.
+In healthcare, solutions based on OpenCV can identify diseases and potential health threats by using detection and classification algorithms to analyze the pictures of patients’ tissues and organs.
+Our team used the OpenCV library in the SkinView project: we developed an iOS app for identifying melanoma skin cancer.
+The app can detect the edges of a mole, define its color, shape, and other parameters and tell if the mole is malignant.
+The results are sent to a doctor.
+The team managed to reduce data processing time to less than 0.1 seconds and achieve diagnostic accuracy of 80%.

 Autonomous Vehicles